zey3830/github-tutorial/README.md

 17. Now go back to github and refresh the page, you should see a new screen with your READme.md file

 <img src="image/step_final.PNG" alt="product">

----
-## Workflow & Commands
-- git status
-    - pretty much just show the files that has been edited or changed
-- git add
-    -  put the file(s) onto the staging step
-        - the staging step is the step before being commited, to ensure that you want to commit this file
-    - git add filename
-        - adds a single file, can add more when a space (git add filename filename)
-    - git add .
-        - adds every files in the **CURRENT** directory
-    - git add -A
-        - similar to "git add .", but **ADDS EVERYTHING** (files & directory) outside and inside the current directory
-- git commit
-    - saves changes or staged files to the local repository (the IDE you are using right now)
-    - git commit -m "message"
-        - git commit is usually used with -m to stand for message, where you give the commit a name so it will be easier to look for if you every go back
-        - when naming, it will help by using present tense, lower case, and the main change of the file
-- git push
-    - upload or saves the commit file to a remote repository (in this case it will be github)
-    - to use "git push" you will have to set it up using "git push -u origin master"

----
-## Rolling Back Changes
-- Undo edit on a file
-    - You changed a file then sudden you want to undo all your changes, but don't know what you change use "git checkout -- filename"
-        - "git checkout -- filename" will remove all change made after pervious saving, in other words this command will restore your file to its pervious save
-- Remove file from stage
-    - If you want to unstage a file you can do "git reset HEAD filename"
-        - "git reset HEAD~1" will also unstage the file as well as commit
-- Undo commit
-    - If you want to uncommit you can do "git reset --soft HEAD~1"
-    - If you want to restore the file to its pervious version and uncommit it, you will use "does git reset --hard HEAD~1"
-        - To uncommit and unstage at the same time you can do "git reset HEAD~1"
-- Undo push
-    - To undo a commit that has been pushed onto a remote repository you will have to use "git revert" commands
-        - "git revert HEAD" will undo your current commit and use the pervious one
-        - "git revert SHA" (SHA is the 40 character code next to "commit" when you do "git log") will undo your current commit and use the selected commit